ResearchKit/ResearchKit/dependency_management.md

 Dependency Management
 ===========

-The ResearchKit framework can also be added to you app using CocoaPods or Carthage.
+The ResearchKit framework can also be added to your app using CocoaPods or Carthage.

 Installation with CocoaPods
 ------------